What vaccines are currently available in the United States? Are they effective?

 Is the COVID-19 vaccine safe for children?

-The Pfizer clinical trials had participants as young as 12, and vaccines are only approved for individuals 12 years of age or older.
+The Pfizer clinical trials had participants as young as 6 months, and vaccines are only approved for individuals 5 years of age or older.
+The studies for younger children are still in progress.
 The Moderna vaccine is only currently approved for individuals 18 years of age and older.
 Future studies will help us determine the effects of vaccines in younger children.

 What are the side effects to the COVID-19 vaccines?